text-mask/text-mask/vanilla/README.md

 For a working example, check out the source code of [this HTML file](https://msafi.github.io/text-mask/vanilla/example.html).

+## Documentation

+As you can see in the example above, you are passing an object to `textMask.maskInput(...)`.

+The object takes `element`, which is the `<input/>` element that you are masking.
+It also accepts other values which are [documented here](../componentDocumentation.md#readme).

 ## License

 Public domain - [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)